 - 1. We will always stay on approved trails and roads. - 2.
 We will never climb on a monument, marker or cannon. - 3.
-We will clean up all trash using proper receptacles, but will remove nothing else from this or any national park.
+We will carry out all our trash, and will remove nothing else from this or any national park.